ritaritaritarit/optimization/README.md

 # optimization
-this file include the python program did in optimization class during 2021 fall all but final project are using pulp package in python, final project is using gurobi in python. all file are on my own
+This file include the python program did in optimization class during 2021 fall

+All but final project are using pulp package in python, final project is using gurobi in python.

+All file are on my own